sauerbraten/p1xbraten/README.md

 ### [clientdemo.patch](./patches/clientdemo.patch)

-- adds the `recordclientdemo <0|1|2>` command: 1 schedules, 0 cancels demo recording for the next match; 2 starts recording a demo immediately
+- adds the `recordclientdemo <0|2>` command: 0 is the same as `stopclientdemo`; 2 starts recording a demo immediately
 - adds the `stopclientdemo` command: stops an ongoing demo recording

 Client-side demos record the game as you experience it, and work independently of server-side demo recording.
 They also work locally, without being connected to any server.
-Your own position, movement and view is recorded at 250 frames per second.
+Your own position, movement and view is recorded at 125 frames per second.

 ### [colored_weapon_trails.patch](./patches/colored_weapon_trails.patch)